 Applicants are required to complete the Budget Justification Workbook.
 This form is available on EERE Exchange at https://eere-Exchange.energy.gov/.
 Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors, and provide all requested documentation (e.g., a Federally-approved forward pricing rate agreement, Defense Contract Audit Agency or Government Audits and Reports, if available).
 Applicants should include costs associated with required annual audits and incurred costs proposals in their proposed budget documents.
-Applicants should also add information to the budget justification to detail the cost and expected resource allocation (labor hours, etc.) to complete data submission to the GDR/NGDS.
 The "Instructions and Summary" included with the Budget Justification Workbook will "auto-populate" as the Applicant enters information into the Workbook.
 Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.
 Save the Budget Justification Workbook in a single PDF file using the following convention for the title

-"ControlNumber LeadOrganization Budget Justification".
+"ControlNumber\LeadOrganization\Budget\Justification".